Zacatepec F.C.: History

-It didn't take long for the club to return to the main stage after winning the 1977–78 second division title its third in its history.
+It didn't take long for the club to return to the main stage after winning the 1977–78 Segunda División title and its third in its history.
 The club had a good year in the 1978–79 tournament qualifying to the play-off tournament, a short tournament where they finished last.
-In the 1979–80 the club once again qualify after finishing first in group 4 with 44 points but would again have a bad play-off tournament.
+In the 1979–80 tournament, club once again qualify after finishing first in group 4 with 44 points, but would again have a bad play-off tournament.
 And so the 1970s were over having the club struggles at the beginning of the decade and finishing with back-to-back play-off berths.

-The club started the 1980s in the first division.
+The club started the 1980s in the Primera División.
 In the 1980–81 tournament the club qualified to the playoff stage with 42 points by means of 17 wins, 8 draws, and 13 defeats.
 In the play-offs the club played out of group 1 where they finished second behind Cruz Azul who would go on to lose the final against the winner of group 2 Pumas UNAM.
-In the 1981–82 tournament the club once again qualified this time playing a series which they lost to Deportivo Neza 2–3 after two matches.
-In the 1982–83 tournament the club tied for the worst record in the league with Atletico Morelia both only earning 30 points on 38 games.
-A relegation match was held where after two matches Atletico Morelia managed to keep the category winning the series after a penalty shootout.
-The club would play for the fifth time in the second division but it would only take them one year to return winning the 1983-82 second division championship.
-After their 5th promotion the club would lose the category again in the 1984–85 tournament, being the last time the club played in the first division.
+In the 1981–82 tournament, the club once again qualified this time playing a series which they lost to Deportivo Neza 2–3 after two matches.
+In the 1982–83 tournament, the club tied for the worst record in the league with Atlético Morelia both only earning 30 points on 38 games.
+A relegation match was held where after two matches Atlético Morelia managed to keep the category winning the series after a penalty shootout.
+The club would play for the fifth time in the Segunda División, but it would only take them one year to return winning the 1983-84 Segunda División championship.
+After their 5th promotion the club would lose the category again in the 1984–85 tournament, being the last time the club played in the Primera División.

 After bouncing between the second and third tiers of Mexican football during the 2000s, Zacatepec finally found stability in 2013 when it was announced that their home stadium would receive a multimillion-dollar renovation.
 After the 2017 Clausura season, Zacatepec owners decided to place the club in brief hiatus while the club would be restructured.
-Shortly after, franchise owner of Coras de Tepic Jose Luis Higuera received temporary permission to move his franchise to Zacatepec for the football year along with temporary use of naming rights.
+Shortly after, franchise owner of Coras de Tepic José Luis Higuera received temporary permission to move his franchise from Tepic, Nayarit to Zacatepec for the football year along with temporary use of naming rights.